eecs280staff/tutorials/docs/debugging_guide.md

 <img src="images/debug_call_stack_4.png" width="700px" />

 That's not quite enough information, though.
 Evidently the card `b` is invalid, but that was a parameter to `Card_less()`.
-Let's keep looking for more context by again clicking the stack frame for `Simple::play_card()`:
+Let's keep looking for more context by again clicking the stack frame for `Simple::play_card()`.

 <img src="images/debug_call_stack_5.png" width="700px" />